luiscf1226/DualTech/README.md

 ### Certificate Issues

+If you encounter certificate issues:
+- **Windows**:
+  - Ensure you ran the certificate commands as Administrator
-If you encounter certificate issues, make sure you've generated the development certificate correctly and that the path in the docker-compose.yml file matches your local path.
+  - Verify the certificate path in docker-compose.yml matches your user profile path
+  - Try manually trusting the certificate: `dotnet dev-certs https --trust`

+- **macOS**:
+  - Check if the certificate was properly added to the keychain
+  - You may need to manually approve the certificate in Keychain Access
+  - Try recreating the certificate: `dotnet dev-certs https --clean && dotnet dev-certs https -ep ${HOME}/.aspnet/https/aspnetapp.pfx -p password && dotnet dev-certs https --trust`

 ### SQL Server Connection Issues